Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 Now you should be all set to proceed with the lesson!

-### Binder users

-It is not recommended to complete this lesson using Binder.

 ## About the data

-As part of the download there are a number of files that describe the weather data.
+The input data comes with several files that describe the weather data.
 These *metadata* files include:

 - A list of stations: [data/6367598020644stn.txt](metadata/6367598020644stn.txt)
 - Details about weather observations at each station: [data/6367598020644inv.txt](metadata/6367598020644inv.txt)
 - A data description (i.e., column names): [data/3505doc.txt](metadata/3505doc.txt)

-The input data for this week are separated with varying number of spaces (i.e., fixed width).
+The input data are separated with varying number of spaces (i.e., fixed width).
 The first lines and columns of the data look like following:

 ```
   USAF  WBAN YR--MODAHRMN DIR SPD GUS CLG SKC L M H  VSB MW MW MW MW AW AW AW AW W TEMP DEWP    SLP   ALT    STP MAX MIN PCP01 PCP06 PCP24 PCPXX SD